RACGP Rural Generalist Fellowship Training Handbook

 • Cultural mentors

-Please note: Most MEs work part time as they also work in general practice.
-If you need urgent assistance from an ME and yours isn’t available, please contact your TC who will put you in touch with an available ME.
+Please note: Most MEs work part time in general practice.
+If your ME is not available and you need urgent assistance, please contact your TC who will connect you with an available ME.

-Your program team may change if you transfer to a different region.
+Your regional rural program team may change if you transfer to a different region.

 You can look at ‘Who’s who in training’ for additional information on the RACGP local, regional and national teams involved with your training.